by Mia M.

 I like to use this when my skin needs a ‘lil radiance boost, but I don’t want to dry it out using something like a clay mask.
 It’s a good Sunday morning-go-to when you’ve abused your face (and liver) the night before.

 If you really want to pack a punch, you can use Manuka Honey.
-Manuka honey is medical grade honey that can actually be used medicinally for its healing properties.
+Manuka honey is medical-grade honey that can actually be used medicinally for its healing properties.
 (Hence why it’s a little bit more expensive.)
+Alternatively, you can look at other organic honey products, such as those from Gold Bee Nutrition, that include protein, fiber, and other many nutrients that are beneficial to your health.

 We already know how amazing Aloe Vera is for our faces, even just as a moisturiser, so who’s even surprised that it makes a great face mask?
 Not me.
 I personally recommend this massive bottle of Aloe from Amazon; it’s massively cost efficient and it lasts forever.
 (Which is great if, like me, you enjoy using Aloe Vera as a moisturiser.)